-Curro schools accommodate learners from the ages of 3 months to Grade 12.
-Class sizes are limited to a maximum of 25 learners per class and the IEB (Independent Examinations Board) examination is written at the end of Grade 12.
-These co-ed schools are traditionally parallel-medium (Afrikaans and English) from Group 4 to Grade 9 and dual medium from Grade 10 to Grade 12.
-Naturally, a wide subject choice is offered in the FET phase (Grade 10 to Grade 12).
-Excellent facilities and a significant number of subject choices and extramural activities are offered.
+CURRO SCHOOLS accommodate learners from 3 months old to Grade 12.
+Class sizes are limited to a maximum of 25 learners per class and the Independent Examinations Board (IEB) examination is written at the end of Grade 12.
+Tuition at these co-ed schools are traditionally parallel-medium (Afrikaans and English) from Group 4 to Grade 9 and dual-medium from Grade 10 to Grade 12.
+Naturally, a wide subject choice is offered in the Further Education and Training (FET) phase (Grade 10 to Grade 12).
+Excellent facilities and a significant number of elective subjects and extramural activities are offered.